-The U.S. began a 12-day training camp Tuesday in Sao Paulo, where the team will be based during the tournament in June.
+The U.S. began a 12-day training camp Tuesday in Sao Paulo, where the Americans will be based during the tournament in June.
 The Americans, with a roster of 26 players mostly from Major League Soccer, are the first of the 32 World Cup nations to arrive in Brazil this year in an effort to get acquainted to the host country.

 The U.S. coach calls it a ''wonderful opportunity'' to ''get a feeling for the country'' before the team returns in June.